 Our Partner Lachlan promoted his stream using Reddit.
 He created a campaign on XCom and reached out to the subreddit for character creation ideas.
 He messaged each person who submitted an idea personally and let them know when they were used on the stream.
 Several Redditors visited his channel to watch their character in action.
 You can read the whole story in his article about how to steam on Twitch.

-How to Promote Your Twitch Channel on TikTok
+Promote Your Twitch Channel on TikTok

 TikTok is another social network that revolves around visual videos.
 Going viral on TikTok has launched many online careers.
 TikTok is also sharable on other social platforms, making it an easy way to create content for two different platforms.
 TikTok videos tend to get a lot of engagement on Facebook and Instagram.